-AdvaMed Tries Public Diplomacy to Handle Swinging FDA
+AdvaMed Tries Public Diplomacy to Handle FDA Challenges

 When FDA’s Jeffrey Shuren, director of the Center For Devices and Radiologic Health, recently labelled AdvaMed’s 510(k) study “highly flawed,” here he landed a pretty good hook to the jaw.
 But AdvaMed got up off the canvas today (Dec.
-2), though it went more for a diplomatic Tai Chi approach by trying to take the FDAs energy and moving it in another, less industry-threatening direction.
+2), though it went more for a diplomatic Tai Chi approach by trying to take the FDA challenges and moving them in another, less industry-threatening direction.

 “AdvaMed is pleased that Dr. Shuren’s remarks are a strong statement recognizing the need to improve CDRH’s effectiveness in supporting innovation and with his commitment to an interactive premarket review process that is predictable, consistent, transparent and timely,” commented AdvaMed President and CEO Stephen J. Ubl.